 Steffen: At least twofold maybe even more sort of categories of thinking that there was of course a lot of people who were just going out saying now we're free and the world belongs to us and all of that.

-I was more sort of held back about this because I couldn’t make up my mind what this really means.
-I was 19 at this time I didn’t know that much about international politics.
+I was more sort of held back about this because I could not make up my mind what this really means.
+I was 19 at this time I did not know that much about international politics.
 And I just the only thing that stuck with me during maybe November or even a little bit before that was.
 There was this idea of having a better GDR that was certainly something that I found interesting.
-And I wasn’t one of these people who immediately thought okay now I can go to West Berlin.
+And I was not one of these people who immediately thought okay now I can go to West Berlin.
 Or leave the GDR for West Germany or whatever that was not on my mind.

 A First Visit to the West